Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Limitation

 Our study methodology has a couple of limitations.
 First, due to the strict criteria for participation, we managed to recruit six teachers who incorporated ChatGPT into college-level EFL essay writing classes and focused on qualitative interview data.
 However, assuming that more schools are interested in incorporating ChatGPT into their curriculum, future studies will be able to validate our findings and design considerations in a wider range of subjects and learning environments.
 Second, our participants briefly tried the prototype and imagined how it could help them in their previous classes.
-In order to assess the longitudinal effect of PAD and to gather insights from teachers' hands-on experience, we plan to deploy the PAD and let teachers use it in the context of actual teaching.
+To assess the longitudinal effect of PAD and to gather insights from teachers' hands-on experience, we plan to deploy the PAD and let teachers use it in the context of actual teaching.
 Third, given the fast-evolving nature of AI and large language models, the findings and recommendations presented in this paper should be considered as a snapshot of the current state of ChatGPT.
-Lastly, future research would develop and test PAD that incorporates the design considerations that we discussed in Section 7.
-Despite these limitations, we believe that the contribution of the current study is of importance of promoting a more effective use of PAD, and to enhance teacher's professional development.
+Lastly, future research will develop and test PAD, incorporating the design considerations discussed in Section 7.
+Despite these limitations, we believe that the contribution of the current study is important in promoting a more effective use of PAD and enhancing teacher's professional development.